Strongman trades trump democratic deficits in 2017

 Turkish and Chinese stocks jumped more than 33 percent, while Egyptian and Turkish dollar-bonds have returned more than 10 percent, showing that markets love the economic benefits and certainty that strongman politics can deliver.

-"Providing governments are responsible fiscally they can get away with a lot of undemocratic measures," said Renaissance Capital emerging market fund manager Charlie Robertson.
+"Providing governments are responsible fiscally they can get away with a lot of undemocratic measures," said Renaissance Capital global chief economist Charles Robertson.

 "They can pretty much do what they want to their own country," he added.
 "At least on a one-year horizon."

 Of course, as the likes of Zimbabwe show, authoritarian leaders do not guarantee economic success.

 And investment bets on undemocratic countries can turn sour - as they are now in Venezuela amid Nicolas Maduro's latest power grab and did recently in Saudi Arabia and Qatar.

 Amid improving global growth and low interest rates it is not just countries where politicians are strengthening their hold that have rallied either.
 Chile, Brazil and South Africa have all made decent gains despite political uncertainty.